carloschneider/Moshiro/README.md

 </div>

 ## Basic Overview
 Moshiro is a basic anime platform/database, list or anything you want to call it.
+My final goal that I want to achieve is for this platform to be technologically better than Anilist.

 ## Running
 - This part of README will be empty for now, Moshiro is still in development and tech-stack can change.